- mdonea@ucsd.edu

-As a 25-year veteran of the Internet, an early web theorist, programmer, writer, and designer – and a Cold War-era political refugee – Ms. Donea’s scholarly and professional concerns extend also to digital privacy and algorithmic surveillance and control, and broadly to the technoscientific propagation of police and carceral logics into ordinary life.
+As a 25-year veteran of the Internet, an early web theorist, programmer, writer, and designer – and a Cold War-era political refugee – Ms. Donea’s scholarly and professional concerns also extend broadly to the technoscientific propagation of police and carceral logics into ordinary life.
 Along with Kathryne Metcalf and Stuart Geiger, she co-organizes the Critical Data Studies Working Group at UCSD.
 Prior to UCSD, she helped found the Washington Prison History Project and contributed restored code and oral history interviews to its archive.
 She has volunteered her skills to refugee resettlement and assistance organizations, and to community-driven surveillance oversight efforts in both Seattle and San Diego.

-Ms. Donea holds an MA in Cultural Studies from the University of Washington Bothell and a Graduate Certificate in Textual and Digital Studies from the University of Washington Seattle.
+Ms. Donea holds an MA in Communication from UC San Diego, an MA in Cultural Studies from the University of Washington Bothell and a Graduate Certificate in Textual and Digital Studies from the University of Washington Seattle.

 PhD Student, Communication and Science Studies